Current Client? Get 2026 Plan Help Here

 Using the Right Insurance Card for Coverage

-To ensure Medicare covers your medications appropriately, it’s crucial to use the correct insurance card when receiving care:
+To help ensure services are billed correctly under Medicare, it’s important to use the appropriate insurance information when receiving care:

-• For inpatient and outpatient services where medications are administered, present both your Medicare card and any Medicare Supplement (Medigap) plan card to the healthcare provider.
+• For inpatient or outpatient services where medications are administered, you may be asked to present your Medicare card along with any Medicare Supplement (Medigap) plan information to your healthcare provider

-• For prescription drugs at the pharmacy, use your Medicare Part D plan card.
+• For prescription drugs filled at a pharmacy, you should use your Medicare Part D plan card

 Understanding Medicare Part B vs. Part D Coverage for the Same Medication

-Sometimes, the same medication may be covered under either Part B or Part D, depending on the circumstances:
+In some situations, the same medication may be covered under either Medicare Part B or Part D, depending on how it is administered and whether it meets Medicare’s coverage criteria.

-• If a medication is administered by a healthcare provider in an outpatient setting, it may be covered under Part B.
+• If a medication is administered by a healthcare provider in an outpatient setting, it may be covered under Part B when Medicare requirements are met

-For example, certain injectable medications, like some cancer drugs, might be covered under Part B when administered in a doctor’s office but would require Part D coverage if self-administered at home.
+For example, certain injectable medications, including some cancer treatments, may be covered under Part B when administered in a clinical setting.
+If similar medications are self-administered at home, coverage may fall under a Part D plan, depending on the specific drug and coverage rules.

 Special Considerations for Specific Medication Categories